Physical Education and Sports

 Through providing daily opportunities for physical exercise and improving pupils’ health, we promote our curriculum driver of well-being.

 Our curriculum includes a range of physical activities such as dance, gymnastics, ball skills, games and athletics.
 All activities encourage children to work independently and as part of a team.
 We have also worked with Active Luton to plan and deliver high quality PE lessons.

 All children have two lessons per week; one indoor and one outdoor, as well as physical activity being incorporated throughout our creative curriculum.
 Additionally, children in EYFS have continuous access to outdoor learning provision to develop their gross motor skills.

-During EYFS, children will be provided with opportunities to develop their control and co-ordination to move confidently in a range of ways, using large and small movements.
-Our aim is for children to develop an understanding of the importance of good health and to know that a healthy diet and physical exercise are the two most important factors for good health.
+During EYFS, children are provided with opportunities to develop their control and co-ordination to move confidently in a range of ways, using large and small movements.
+Our aim is for children to develop their gross and fine motor skills which will provide them with the foundation for developing their strength, co-ordination, positional awareness, social and emotional well-being and healthy bodies.

 Throughout Key Stage One, children are provided with opportunities to participate in a range of inter-school sports events, enabling them to apply and develop learnt skills and techniques.